You were treated for an injured tailbone. The tailbone is also called the coccyx. It is the small bone at the lower tip of the spine.

 - Ice after activity if there is any discomfort.

-Your doctor may not need to follow up if the injury is healing as expected.
-If the injury is more severe, you will likely need to see the doctor.
+Your provider may not need to follow-up if the injury is healing as expected.
+If the injury is more severe, you will likely need to see the provider.

 When to Call the Doctor

 Call the provider if you have any of the following:

 - Sudden numbness, tingling or weakness in one or both legs